Small Bowel Capsule Endoscopy

-What is capsule endoscopy?
+What is a small bowel capsule endoscopy?

 What type of diseases can be diagnosed with capsule endoscopy?